 10a.
 For taking small steps, the method I prefer for working from home with migraines, keep taking action if it feels like its going in the right direction.
 Stay tuned-in to your intention to work at something you love, focus on your list.
 If you feel blocked, hand it over to the universe - Let Go!

-Oh, and one more thing.
-Don’t do this when you are coming out of, or going into a migraine.
+Don’t do this when you are coming out of, or going into, a migraine.
 Do it when you are feeling balanced and free of pain and take into consideration what you actually need according to your migraine patterns.
-Feel free to print out our migraine diary calendar to help with this.

 Working from home with migraines can take a lot of planning.
 If you cannot see a way to work from home, plan to educate those in your workplace around being flexible with migraine sufferers.

 I worked out a 4 day a week plan with my very understanding boss way back when.
 It did cause some animosity, but it was worth keeping my job.

 A shorter work week, or the option to work from home may just be acceptable now.

 Educating yourself on money is really beneficial.
 I can recommend these books that have some great tips and strategies to help you out financially.
 Less stress can equal less migraine attacks!